anjohnson/pvDataCPP/documentation/pvRequest.md

-EPICS Base has included a JSON parser since the first 3.15-series release, and Michael has already added both `printJSON()` and `parseJSON()` functions to the pvDataCPP module.
-I also modified my `pvrDump` test program to output the pvRequest structure from the parser using `printJSON()` with the following
+EPICS Base has included a JSON parser since the first 3.15-series release, and Michael has already added both `printJSON()` and `parseJSON()` functions to the pvDataCPP module, so my modified version just passes JSON strings to that.
+I also modified my `pvrDump` test program to be able to output the pvRequest structure from the parser using `printJSON()` with the following results:
-results:

 ```
 tux% pvrDump -j 'record[x=1]field(a) putField(a),getField(a)'